 In addition, if the number of qualified professional school applicants to a given professional school exceeds the number that can be provided a quality program with the resources available, the number admitted each year to that professional school will be limited.
 In that event, priority for admission will be given to preengineering students on a best qualified basis as determined by the grade-point average in relevant courses taken and completed at OSU and professional potential.
 This practice will preserve the high standards demanded of a quality educational experience sought by students and is necessary so that OSU graduates will continue to be highly regarded.
-As an example, a maximum of 90 new students can be admitted each year to the professional school of Mechanical and Aerospace Engineering.
+As an example, a maximum of 90 new students can be admitted each year to the professional school of Mechanical and Aerospace Engineering

 Students may enroll in no more than nine hours of upper-division major requirements prior to admission to professional school unless they secure permission from the head of the school.
+However, enrollment preference in such courses will be given to students admitted to the professional school.